matthickey709/matthickey709.github.io/README.md

 * **[IoT Guitar Pedal](https://galaxysounds.ca)** _If you wish to see the source code for this project please reach out._ Capstone project for Computer Engineering.
 Created a multi-platform client app using Flutter that controls guitar pedal paramaters and effects.
 Backend created using AWS AppSync, DynamoDB, Cognito, and IoT Core.

 * **[Minecraft Settlement Generator](https://github.com/matthickey709/gdmc)**.
 Creating a Minecraft settlement generation AI that procedurally generates a Minecraft settlement that adapts to the existing environment.
 Entered in the [2021 GDMC Competition](http://gendesignmc.engineering.nyu.edu).
+Finished 7th overall with the 2nd-highest aesthetics score.
 Completed alongside [abporter](https://github.com/abporter).

 * **[React Native Darts Scoreboard](https://github.com/matthickey709/darts-scoreboard-web)**.
 This scoreboard is the sequel to the original [Java version](https://github.com/matthickey709/DartsScoreboard), but written in React instead.
 It can currently score games of 501, 301, and Around the World, with more (Baseball, Cricket) game modes coming soon.